rhymeswithvocal/digital-garden/_notes/digital-garden.md

 - Ideas that live out in the open even when they are still in the process of being developed
 - Pages that are linked together through association, just like our thoughts

+There's a lot of cool concepts to be connected to that of a digital garden, not least among them [[Learn in Public]].

 ### This blog is a digital garden.

 I don't want to worry that things aren't perfectly polished or 'ready' to grace the halls of the World Wide Web.
 This involves a certain [[Willingness to Jump]]